rwxrob/zet/20210831191541/README.md

 "education."

 Seriously, how much did you *actually* learn in school?
-Obviously, there are significant exceptions, but the rule is, not much, but we'll never know because they also control every "assessment" measuring system we have in place to even know.
+Obviously, there are significant exceptions, but the rule is, not much.
+Unfortunately, we will never know because they also control every "assessment" measuring system we have in place to even know.
 In fact, often the learning that happens within a school's walls is happening *in spite* of the school itself.
 It's the community of people around you, facilitating and improving everyone's learning experience organically.
 It's the people, peers, and atmosphere.
 You know it when you experience it, all you want to do is learn and you almost can't even explain why.

 > 💬
 > It's that very feeling that I've always tried to foster on rwxrob.tv.